 The Marketplace data model was already detailed in the D3.7 “First release of the EGI Service Registry and Marketplace” prototype and D3.13 “Second release of the EGI Service Registry and Marketplace prototype”.
 It was further extended recently, introducing a new service category to host thematic services.
 As first example, service options for the Applications on Demand service (AoDs) were defined.

 In the following, the data associated with a customer (customer/user profile) and to a service order (service order profile) are described.
-The complete data model is described in Appendix I Appendix I.
+The complete data model is described in Appendix I.

 Customer/User profile

+Authentication in the EGI Marketplace is managed through the EGI CheckIn service, the AAI tool, based on federated authentication mechanisms, that enables customers to access the EGI services in a user-friendly way, using the same credentials they are using at their home organization.

 Each customer/user of the EGI Marketplace needs to be registered to submit service orders.
 Customers are required to register during their first login into the Marketplace, the registration allows the Marketplace to gather enough information to create and store a customer profile in its internal database.
-Part of the data is retrieved by the EGI CheckIn service, which provides user authentication, and additional data is gathered from the same customers completing a form.
+Part of the data is retrieved by the EGI CheckIn service, during the authentication, and additional data is gathered from the same customers completing a form.

 Attributes